ckkok/gts-tools/is-sg-on-holiday/README.md

 - If deployed as an API Gateway-integrated Lambda function without the above-mentioned data caching, consider securing your API with the necessary resource policies, ACLs, throttling policies, or API keys and usage plans to avoid inadvertently placing undue load on upstream resources.
 - The MOM data source is much quicker, roughly 10x lower response times, than the data.gov.sg API.

+## Testing and Coverage

+Run `npm run test` to run the integration tests and generate code coverage reports.

 ## Data Sources

 - MOM: iCal files are downloaded from [https://www.mom.gov.sg/employment-practices/public-holidays](https://www.mom.gov.sg/employment-practices/public-holidays).
 Provides data between 2018 and 2023 (inclusive)